Freshman Admission Decision FAQs

 Yes!
 There are many scholarship opportunities available, whether at UMD or through an outside organization.
 Scholarships can be offered based on your major, minor, college, department, academic merits, financial need, hobbies, interests, affiliations and more.
 Once admitted, students can access our scholarship matching tool to find and apply for scholarships.

-Your academic major is listed at the bottom of your online decision letter.
+Your academic major is listed at the bottom of your online decision letter within the Terps Application Portal.

 To request a change of major, email us with the subject line "Major Change Request" and include your full name, date of birth, current major and desired major in the body of the email.
 Once your email has been received, an admission representative will be in touch with you regarding your request.
 All change-of-major requests will be reviewed by our office.